Deploy Applications

 docker buildx build --load --platform linux/arm64 -t my-app:latest .

-If you are on Windows or macOS with Docker Desktop, Buildx is preinstalled.
-On Linux, verify with docker buildx version.
+Docker Buildx is preinstalled on Windows and macOS with Docker Desktop.
+On Linux, verify with docker buildx version before running the command above.

 Tag the image so Docker knows where to push it.
-The path format is cr.sixfab.io/[username]/[image]:[tag].
+The path format is cr.sixfab.io/<your_username>/<image>:<tag>.

 bash